Stuycs-K/final-project-10-che-andrew-nowak-gaven/WORKLOG.md

 Continuing to work on freqEncode and Decode. freqEncode works for the 480hz file on the 240 band.
 Also cleaning up main.

+### 5/30

+Continuing to work on freqEncode and Decode.
+Helping Andrew debug lsb insert

+### 5/31

+freqEncode and decode working.

 ## Andrew

 ### 5/23